What is the Racial Equity Action Institute?

 REAI will utilize a “Learning to Action” framework—that consists of several components:

 - Develop an understanding of how to operationalize racial equity and how our respective sectors have been thinking about, discussing, and practicing racial equity

 - Craft, test, and refine solutions to shared challenges

-- Engage with each other across sectors and build relationships to seed future work together
+- Engage and learn with each other across sectors and build relationships to seed future work together

 Who else is participating in the cohort?